 - Came from the proceeds of qualified mortgage bonds, or

 - Were based on mortgage credit certificates.

-Recapture of the federal mortgage subsidy applies only if you meet both of the following conditions.
+Recapture of the federal mortgage subsidy applies only if the taxpayer meets both of the following conditions.

-- Within the first 9 years after the date you reclose your mortgage loan, you sell or otherwise dispose of your home at a gain.
+- Within the first 9 years after the date of receiving the federal subsidy or loan, the home is sold or otherwise disposed of at a gain;

-- Your income for the year of disposition is more than that year’s adjusted qualifying income for your family size for that year (related to the income requirements a person must meet to qualify for the federally subsidized program).
+- Their income for the year of disposition is more than that year’s adjusted qualifying income for their family size for that year (related to the income requirements a person must meet to qualify for the federally subsidized program).

 Recapture of Qualified Electric Vehicle - 8834